Red Dragon Peacock Cichlid (Aulonocara sp. 'Red Dragon')

 | Shrimp and very small fish | ❌ Avoid | Likely to be harassed, eaten or stressed by cichlid activity. |

-Always quarantine new arrivals for 2-4 weeks before adding them to an established Malawi aquarium.
+Always quarantine new arrivals for two to four weeks before adding them to an established Malawi aquarium.
 It protects your existing stock and gives new fish time to recover, feed well and settle before facing territorial residents.

 Spawning usually begins when the male intensifies in colour and claims a display site over sand or near a flat stone.
 He will shimmy, circle and try to lead a female to the chosen spot.
-After spawning, the female picks up the eggs in her mouth.
-New keepers sometimes panic when they see tropical fish tank eggs or think they have found yellow eggs in tropical fish tank, but with mouthbrooders the eggs are usually not left exposed for long.
+After spawning, the female picks up the eggs in her mouth, so with mouthbrooders the eggs are rarely left exposed for long.
 Instead, you may notice the female stop feeding and hold a fuller throat area.

 Incubation commonly lasts around 18-28 days depending on temperature and female condition.
 During this period, keep stress low and avoid unnecessary netting.
 Once the fry are released, they can be left with the mother briefly in a quiet species tank, but survival is much higher if they are raised separately.
 Feed newly free-swimming fry on crushed cichlid food, fine fry foods and freshly hatched brine shrimp.